Twilley Don't Mind: Background

 After the critical success (albeit commercial failure) of the Dwight Twilley Band's first album, Sincerely, hopes ran high for the second album.
 To capitalize on those hopes, Shelter Records reached a new distribution deal with Arista Records for the second album, which, unlike the first album, was demoed in advance.
 The band knew exactly which 10 songs that it wanted to record, and those were the only songs recorded in the final session.
 When the band experienced difficulty during its final production work on "Fallin' In Love", the album was released with only nine songs.
 The original cover was vetoed by Arista label head Clive Davis, who then chose the replacement cover that was ultimately used.

 Unfortunately, once again the Dwight Twilley Band was praised by the critics but failed to find success with the record buying public.
 Twilley Don't Mind peaked at #70 on the Billboard 200 album chart.
 The failure of the album proved particularly frustrating to Phil Seymour, especially when coupled with the success of their friend and label mate Tom Petty, on whose album Seymour and Twilley had appeared as harmony and backing vocalists.
 Ultimately, in early 1978, the Dwight Twilley Band broke up as a result.

 Because of the shifting distributions of Shelter Records until it was acquired by EMI in 1993, Twilley Don't Mind went out of print on LP within a few years after release.
 It has been reissued on CD three times: by DCC Compact Classics in 1990, by The Right Stuff imprint of EMI in 1997 and by Australia's Raven Records in 2007, as part of a two-pack with the first Dwight Twilley Band album, Sincerely.
 Both of the first two reissues of Twilley Don't Mind contain the final version of "Fallin' In Love" as a bonus track, but the Raven "twofer" has no bonus tracks associated with this album.
 The Right Stuff reissue uses the alternative cover, which was the originally-planned cover.

-The track "Looking for the Magic" saw new attention to fans old and new, as the song was featured prominently in the 2011 horror film You're Next and the 2015 coming-of-age drama The Diary of a Teenage Girl.
-It was also featured in the 2015 Adam McDonald horror/survival movie Backcountry in which it could be heard playing on the car radio.
+The track "Looking for the Magic" was featured prominently in the 2011 horror film You're Next and the 2015 coming-of-age drama The Diary of a Teenage Girl.